bniladridas/hybrid-compute/README.md

 **Prerequisites**
 - macOS with Homebrew, Linux (Ubuntu) with apt, or Windows with Chocolatey
 - CMake
-- OpenCV
+- OpenCV (for C++ version) or stb_image (for C version)
 - NumPy
 - Python 3.9+ with pip
-- Cloud instance with NVIDIA GPU and CUDA toolkit (for GPU upscaling) *Note: Conda is installed automatically on macOS via the setup script.*
+- Cloud instance with NVIDIA GPU and CUDA toolkit (for GPU upscaling) *Note: Conda is installed automatically on macOS via the setup script.
+The C version has no external dependencies beyond stb_image (header-only).*
 **Setup**
 **Quick Setup**
 Run the setup script to install all dependencies: